uesu/mastercomfig-install-guide/README.md

 **Note:**

-* When updating mastercomfig you don't need to clean `TF2`.
-If there is a new update on the website, you should take some time to read the changelog! there might be some adjustments that you need to change `(the launch options would be an example)`.
-If you have any problems or concerns, you can ask questions on mastercoms [(mastercomfig)](https://discord.com/invite/CuPb2zV) discord server.
+* When updating mastercomfig you don't need to clean TF2.
+If there is a new update on the website, you should take some time to read the changelog! there might be some adjustments that you need to change (the launch options would be an example).
+If you have any problems or concerns, you can ask questions on mastercoms [mastercomfig](https://discord.com/invite/CuPb2zV) discord server.

 ## Step 1:

 Download [here](https://github.com/mastercomfig/mastercomfig/releases) or [here](https://mastercomfig.com/download)

-* First, download which preset and addons you want to use, it should be in the assets, click the file and it will be downloaded.
+* First, download which preset and addons you want to use, it should be in the assets (if you are on github), click the file and it will be downloaded.

-* Once downloaded, place the `vpk files` on your `desktop`, create a `folder`, name it `custom` and put the `vpk files` in the `folder`.
+* Once downloaded, place the vpk files on your desktop, create a folder, name it **custom** and put the vpk files in the folder.

-* Download the [user template](https://github.com/uesu/mastercomfig-install-guide/raw/master/user%20template.zip), unpack and place the `user folder` on your `desktop`.
+* Download the [user template](https://github.com/uesu/mastercomfig-install-guide/raw/master/user%20template.zip), unzip and place the **user** folder on your desktop.

 <table>
 	<thead>